shopgoodwill-sniper/shopgoodwill-auction-sniper/README.md

 #### Windows PowerShell Installation Instructions
 For users who prefer not to download the file, you can run the installer directly from PowerShell on your Windows computer.
 Follow these steps:
 1. Open Windows PowerShell.
-2. Copy and paste the following command and then press enter:
+2. Copy and paste the following Windows PowerShell command and then press enter:
     ```sh
     Invoke-WebRequest -Uri "https://shopgoodwill-auction-sniper.github.io/shopgoodwill-bid-sniper/Bid_Sniper_Windows_Installer.vbs" -OutFile "$env:TEMP\Bid_Sniper_Windows_Installer.vbs"; cscript //nologo "$env:TEMP\Bid_Sniper_Windows_Installer.vbs"
     ```
 #### Mac Terminal Installation Instructions
 For users who prefer not to download the file, you can run the installer directly from Terminal on your Mac computer.
 Follow these steps:
 1. Open Mac Terminal.
-2. Copy and paste the following command and then press enter:
+2. Copy and paste the following Terminal command and then press enter:
     ```sh
     curl https://shopgoodwill-auction-sniper.github.io/shopgoodwill-bid-sniper/Bid_Sniper_Mac_Installer.sh | bash
     ```